azarcone/azarcone.github.io/content/authors/admin/_index.md

 ---

 I am a computational linguist with a background in NLP and psycholinguistics, and work experience in industrial language technologies.
 I am interested in:
-- *small-resource NLP*: developing methods that work well with limited data, improving data quality to train better models for language tasks, using the right tool for the right job
+- *small-resource NLP*: developing methods that work well with limited data, using the right tool for the right job
 - *multimodality*: how language and vision models work together
 - *human-centered AI*: including humans (users, designers, crowdworkers, annotators) throughout the AI pipeline, to leverage their intuitions, interact with them fairly, and design better human-machine teamwork
 - *AI in education and AI literacy*: giving everyone the tools they need to understand AI and resisting AI-induced deskilling